 To easily navigate through your sources, you may generate cross-references.
 This command generates an html file for each

-file given in the command line, with syntax highlighting and full cross-reference: every identifier is a link to its declaration.
-Besides, an index of the files is created too.
+filegiven in the command line, with syntax highlighting and full cross-reference: every identifier is a link to its declaration.
+An index of the files is created too.

 The set of